- Discover CSUB

 The MS in Counseling Psychology is tailored to meet the needs of working professionals.
 All classes meet between the hours of 4 p.m. and 10 p.m., Monday through Thursday, allowing many students to work while attending school.

-For all three quarters of the second year of the 3-year program, students must be available two weekday afternoons per week to obtain supervised, hands-on practicum experience in our University Counselor Training Clinic.
+For both semesters of the second year of the 3-year program, students must be available two weekday afternoons per week to obtain supervised, hands-on practicum experience in our University Counselor Training Clinic.

-For all three quarters of the last year, students must be available 20 hours per week during regular business hours (Monday through Friday 8 a.m. to 5 p.m.) for their clinical field placements in supervised settings within the community.
+For both semesters of the last year, students must be available 20 hours per week during regular business hours (Monday through Friday 8 a.m. to 5 p.m.) for their clinical field placements in supervised settings within the community.

 Students who meet the admission requirements may apply to the M.S. in Counseling Psychology by following these steps:

-1. Complete the MS in Counseling Psychology program application packet.
+1. Complete the MS in Counseling Psychology Program Application Packet.
 This application packet includes a program application and requires official transcripts, a seven to ten page personal statement describing your experiences, skills, and professional goals, three letters of recommendation, and a self-rating form.
+Use Mozilla Firefox to open one of the two files below.

 2. Complete the CSUB graduate application found at http://www.csumentor.edu